TTNRT/status-code/content/issues/2024-02-29-us-midwest-migration.md

 2024-03-01 6:01 PM - The migration has begon.
 Any services hosted on US Midwest will become inaccessible.
 Updates will published while the migration is in progress.

 2024-03-01 10:57 PM - The migration was successful.
 Before hosting the new server, we will test to ensure that everything went well.

+2024-03-02 1:55 PM - There seams to be issues reguarding the server.
+Around the time the migration was finished, we made sure that everything was going well for the server.
+However, the server showed no output to the screen we used to check for any issues.
+The boot text did show before this.
+The CEO at the time of the migration was complety unaware on the progress, so we can't tell if there were any errors during the timing of it.
+For now, some services will be operated on US East for time being until service is restored on US Midwest.